Corporate and Legal Ownership Structures for Owning Foreign Property

-I am considering buying property in both Europe and Central America.
+Q: I am considering buying property in both Europe and Central America.
 I have heard and read a lot of information about the types of legal structures I should use to hold the property that I purchase, but now I am confused as to how I should structure these purchases.
-Can you help me?
+Can you help me with steps to take when owning foreign property ?

 First, there is the issue of “foreign residency.”
 Our firm assists many of our clients in purchasing foreign real estate with a view towards obtaining foreign residency or even foreign citizenship.
 In those cases, it is imperative that the real estate purchase be made in the person’s own name, in order to qualify.
 If the property is purchased in a structure’s name, frequently the person will not qualify for residency.
 There are some exceptions, as in the case of Panama, where you can, for example, buy real estate in a corporate name and still qualify for a Friendly Nations Visa.
 But, in virtually all other countries including Colombia, Portugal, Cyprus, and Nevis / St. Kitts, the real estate must be in the individual’s name to qualify for the various residency / citizenship incentives.